decorative image for blog on the future of centos stream

 April 21, 2022

-CentOS Stream 9 and What's Next for CentOS Stream
+What's Next for CentOS Stream?

 Operating Systems

 Back in December of 2020, Red Hat simultaneously announced a shortened end of life schedule for CentOS Linux and a singular focus on the CentOS Stream project.
-Since then, a lot has changed in the Enterprise Linux landscape, including the rise of new alternative Linux distributions and the introduction of the latest major CentOS version in three years: CentOS Stream 9.
+Since then, a lot has changed in the Linux landscape, including the rise of new enterprise Linux distributions and the introduction of the latest major CentOS version in three years: CentOS Stream 9.

 Back to top